 Jeffrey H. DeClaire, M.D. is a board certified and fellowship trained orthopaedic surgeon.
 Dr. DeClaire has practiced orthopaedic surgery in Rochester, Michigan for more than 20 years.
-He is the founder and director of The DeClaire Knee & Orthopaedic Institute.
+He is the Co-Founder and President of the DeClaire LaMacchia Orthopaedic Institute.
 Dr. DeClaire specializes in the treatment of disorders and injuries of the knee.

 Dr. DeClaire is an active staff member at Crittenton Hospital Medical Center in Rochester Hills, where he is Chief of the Department of Orthopaedics, Surgery and has also served on numerous hospital committees.
 He is also an associate clinical professor at Oakland University in Rochester Hills.

 Dr. DeClaire earned his undergraduate degree and medical degree from the University of Michigan in Ann Arbor.
 He completed a surgical residency program at Wayne State University in Detroit and an orthopaedic residency at University of Michigan Hospitals.
 He also completed his sports medicine fellowship program, which concentrated on knee injuries and disorders, at Penn State University’s Hershey Medical Center in Hershey, Pennsylvania.

 For the past decade, Dr. DeClaire has focused on treating knee disorders and injuries, and performs nearly 1000 knee surgeries a year.
 His practice provides full service treatments for patients including arthroscopy, arthroscopic ligament reconstruction, meniscus transplantation, cartilage regeneration, as well as partial knee replacement and total knee replacement.